JNPauli/Banter/open_lab_notebook/Documentation.md

 Feature selection, with sklearns kbest.
 Hyperparamter selection with sklearns GridSearch.
 Instead of automatically splitting Y into training and test, I did this with a loop.
 The idea came, because when inspecting the confusion matrices, not every class was represented in the test set.
 Thus the loop comes in handy.
 It randomly selects a element from one of the sessions.
 This is done randomly, to defy the session specific effects.

 Since nothing really helped, I'll continue with the SupportVectorMachine.

+## 02.02.2023

+I applied the SVM algorithm to the dataset.
+Similiar to the Logistic Regression, the performance was very poor.
+Sklearns GridSearch and feature selection did not help at all.
+So probably there is something wrong with the data.

+I now downloaded the data from subject 2 and will apply the glm analysis and proceed with the Logistic Regression and SVM pipeline.